-

 Sonja Ardoin, Ph.D. is a learner, educator, facilitator, and author.
 Proud of her rural hometown of Vidrine, Louisiana, her working-class, Cajun roots, and her first-generation college student to PhD journey, Sonja holds a B.S. in secondary education from LSU, a M.S. in higher education and student affairs from Florida State, and a Ph.D. in educational research and policy analysis from NC State.
 She considers herself a scholar-practitioner of higher education; she served as an administrator for 10 years before shifting to the faculty in 2015.
 She held faculty appointments at Boston University for three years and Appalachian State University for four years before joining Clemson University as an associate professor in the higher education and student affairs programs in 2022.
 Sonja's career path also includes experience in student activities, leadership development, community engagement, fraternity and sorority life, student conduct, and academic advising.

 Sonja stays engaged in the field through presenting, facilitating, and volunteering with national organizations such as ACPA, AFLV, ASHE, the Center for First-generation Student Success, NASPA, and several journal editorial boards.
 She is a contributor to the NASPA Center for First-generation Student Success advocacy group and the AFLV Board of Directors.
-She also serves on the editorial boards for the Journal of College Student Development-Research in Brief and the Journal of First-generation Student Success and as a reviewer for the Review of Higher Education.
+She also serves on the editorial boards for the Journal of College Student Development-Research in Brief, the Journal of First-generation Student Success, and the Review of Higher Education.

 Sonja contributes to literature through books, book chapters, journal articles, and blogs and enjoys reading the work of others.
 She credits her love of reading to her grandmother, who always brought her to the local library as a child and challenged her to read the maximum number of books each week.